opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     Calibrates the stereo camera.

-    :param objectPoints: Vector that belongs to vectors of points on the calibration pattern in its coordinate system, one vector per view.
-If the same calibration pattern is shown in each view and it is fully visible, all the vectors will be the same.
-Although, it is possible to use partially occluded patterns or even different patterns in different views to make the vectors different.
-The points are 3D but they are in the pattern coordinate system.
-So, if the rig is planar, you may locate the model to the XY coordinate plane so that the Z-coordinate of each input object point is 0.??
+    :param objectPoints: Vector of vectors of the calibration pattern points.

-    :param imagePoints1: Vector that belongs to vectors of the object point projections on the calibration pattern views from the 1st camera, one vector per view.
-The projections must be in the same order as the corresponding object points.
+    :param imagePoints1: Vector of vectors of the projections of the calibration pattern points, observed by the first camera.

-    :param imagePoints2: Vector that belongs to vectors of the object point projections on the calibration pattern views from the 2nd camera, one vector per view.
-The projections must be in the same order as the corresponding object points.
+    :param imagePoints2: Vector of vectors of the projections of the calibration pattern points, observed by the second camera.

     :param cameraMatrix1: Input/output first camera matrix:  :math:`\vecthreethree{f_x^{(j)}}{0}{c_x^{(j)}}{0}{f_y^{(j)}}{c_y^{(j)}}{0}{0}{1}` ,
 	:math:`j = 0,\, 1` .
 If any of  ``CV_CALIB_USE_INTRINSIC_GUESS`` , ``CV_CALIB_FIX_ASPECT_RATIO`` , ``CV_CALIB_FIX_INTRINSIC`` , or  ``CV_CALIB_FIX_FOCAL_LENGTH``  are specified, some or all of the matrix components must be initialized.
 See the flags description for details.

-    :param distCoeffs: Input/output vector of distortion coefficients  :math:`(k_1, k_2, p_1, p_2[, k_3[, k_4, k_5, k_6]])`  of 4, 5, or 8 elements.
+    :param distCoeffs1: Input/output vector of distortion coefficients  :math:`(k_1, k_2, p_1, p_2[, k_3[, k_4, k_5, k_6]])`  of 4, 5, or 8 elements.
 The output vector length depends on the flags.

     :param cameraMatrix2: Input/output second camera matrix.
 The parameter is similar to ``cameraMatrix1`` .